lightbe/PamelaCook_AMaze/README.md

-# A Maze Starter Project
+# A Maze - Unity VR Project

-This project is part of [Udacity](https://www.udacity.com "Udacity - Be in demand")'s [VR Developer Nanodegree](https://www.udacity.com/course/vr-developer-nanodegree--nd017).
-This project is being submitted for iOS with the minimum version of 10.0.
-Testing is being done using an iPhone 6 Plus running the latest stable version of iOS 11.
+"A Maze" is a fun virtual reality game created by Pamela Cook of [LightBe Corp](https://www.lightbe.com/).
+You will navigate through a medieval scene using waypoints with the goal of opening the temple door at the opposite end of the scene.
+However there are tasks you must complete before opening the door.

 To play: Read the instruction text box.
 Click the instruction text box to begin.
 Navigate the maze by clicking the green waypoints along the way.
-There are seven coins that can be collected.
-The goal is to unlock and open the temple door.
-The key must be collected and the door clicked to open the door.
-To start over click the green text above the treasure chest.
+There are seven coins and one key that can be collected.
+The key and all the coins must be collected before you will be able to "unlock" and open the door.
+Click the door to open it.
+If you click the door before collecting the key and all the coins a message displays with what needs to be done with the door remaining closed.
+To start over after succcessfully opening the door click the green text above the treasure chest.

-## Versions
-- Unity 2017.2.0f3
-- GVR Unity SDK v1.70.0

-## Observation(s)
-- I defined Key.keyCollected and set it to true to fulfill the rubric requirement.
-However when I run the maze I see the following warning message in the console: **Assets/UdacityVR/Scripts/Key.cs(10,10): warning CS0414: The private field `Key.keyCollected' is assigned but its value is never used**.
+This game was created using Unity 2017.2.0f3 and GoogleVR SDK 1.70.0 for iOS with the minimum version of 10.0.
+This project has been executed on an iPhone 6 Plus running the latest stable version of both iOS 11 and iOS 12.

 ## Credits
 - Audio of crickets chirping created by [CGEffex](https://freesound.org/people/CGEffex/) was downloaded from [Freesound](https://freesound.org/), a collaborative database of Creative Commons Licensed sounds.
-The WAV file was converted to MP3 to help with optimization.

-## Extras
-- Added a StartGame prefab with instructions on how to play.
-- Limit the raising of the door in the Door script.
-- Added two float variables to the Waypoint script to set the camera height for all Waypoints in method **Click()** to limit the lifting of the head.
-One is used to control the height of the camera for all waypoints except the one on the doorsteps.
-The other is added to first variable for a higher camera height at the waypoint on the doorsteps.
-- Added a Timer script which displays the elapsed time, the coin count and when the Key is collected.
-The Coin script increments the coin count when collected.
-- Display message **GET THE KEY!** for 64 frames (approx. 2 seconds) when a locked door is clicked.
+For more information on Pamela Cook, see her [*LinkedIn* profile](https://www.linkedin.com/in/pamelacooklightbecorp).